BioAnkle

 Articular cartilage repair

-Articular cartilage injuries such as an OCD lesion of the talus or arthritic changes in the ankle, can be treated by grafting the damaged articular cartilage using our articular cartilage paste graft technique.
-The technique involves the harvesting of articular cartilage and underlying bone from the anterior lip of the distal tibia although sometimes augmented by additional tibial bone, morselizing the damaged articular cartilage or OCD lesion, and then packing the graft into the defect.
-This procedure is followed by four weeks of non-weight-bearing with CPM motion and then four to six months of careful rehabilitation strengthening balance and coordination program focusing on soft tissue mobilization to return to a full range of motion.
+Articular cartilage injuries such as an OCD lesion of the talus or arthritic changes in the ankle can be treated by grafting the damaged articular cartilage using our articular cartilage paste graft technique.
+The technique involves the harvest of articular cartilage and underlying bone from the anterior lip of the distal tibia, although sometimes augmented by additional tibial bone, morselizing the damaged articular cartilage or OCD lesion and then packing the graft into the defect.
+This procedure is followed by four weeks of non-weight-bearing with CPM motion and then four to six months of careful rehabilitation strengthening, balance, and coordination program focusing on soft-tissue mobilization to return to full range of motion.
 Damaged articular cartilage in the ankle can be successfully regenerated to form a superb repair tissue that can last decades.
+Extensive arthrosis with eburnated bone on the distal tibia and talus may require ankle replacement or fusion.
+However, these are considered last steps after all BioAnkle treatments have been exhausted.
+The ankle cartilage has a remarkable ability to heal if given the correct stimulus.
+This may be why primary ankle arthritis without an injury is extremely rare.

 Extensive arthrosis with eburnated bone on the distal tibia and talus may require ankle replacement or fusion.
 However, these are considered the last steps after all BioAnkle® treatments have been exhausted.
+The ankle cartilage has a remarkable ability to heal if given the correct stimulus.
+This may be why primary ankle arthritis without an injury is extremely rare.

 Achilles tendon rupture repair